cs-ed/impacts-msrobertsGHS/README.md

 ### Learning Activities

-Describe the learning activities and how they will be incorporated into the class.
-For example, will they include class discussion, written reports, homework, or exams?
-Will the activity be a one-time lesson or used multiple times in class?

 Students are provided 4 case studies from which they must choose one to read, evaluate, and answer the provided discussion questions.

 https://drive.google.com/file/d/1MI9HuVHlkMMrGt1mbO3Y-Mr45N3HvwZE/view?usp=sharing